-Selecting the right cut of beef can make or break this dish so choose a tender cut.
-My favorite choice is flank steak for this dish.
+Selecting the right cut of beef can make or break this dish so, choose a tender cut.
+My favorite choice is flank steak.
 If you want to splurge, filet mignon is the way to go.
 I’ve used various cuts of sirloin in the past but find it to be a bit tough and not the best option.
 When cutting the meat, make sure to keep the pieces bit-sized, approximately 3/4 inch cubes.
-In this recipe, we cook the beef really fast to a rare/medium rare and so need the pieces to be small.
+In this recipe, we cook the beef really fast to a rare/medium rare and so need it helps if the pieces are small.

 Another tip is to cook the beef in small batches and over very high heat.
 Have you ever noticed when stir-frying a big batch of beef the meat juices seeping out leaving the meat dry and leathery?
 This is mostly the results of cooking too much beef in the wok at the same time and cooking it for too long.
 The key is to cook in smaller batches so there’s more hot pan in contact with the meat.
-We also cook the beef very quickly over very high heat effectively searing the meat and sealing in the juices.
+Cooking the beef quickly over high heat effectively sears the meat and seals in the juices.

 1 lb flank steak or filet mignon

 1/2 red onion